 - Section 7 Amendment or Correction to Registration: This form is used if you need to make changes to your registration, such as if you stop using your trademark in connection to certain products.

 What happens after I file my trademark renewal documents?

 After you submit your trademark renewal documents, they will be reviewed by a USPTO trademark examiner.
-(Current renewal processing time is about 3 months.)
 If all goes well, the USPTO will issue a notice accepting your renewal.
 If there are any issues, you’ll receive an office action detailing the problem and possible solutions.